SpeechColab/GigaSpeech/README.md

   ```
   'UH', 'UHH', 'UM', 'EH', 'MM', 'HM', 'AH', 'HUH', 'HA', 'ER'
   ```
-  these fillers are everywhere, meaningless, and impractical to be transcribed in unified froms.
+  these fillers are everywhere, meaningless, and impractical to be transcribed in unified forms.
 So we highly recommend to remove these fillers from hypothese and reference text before WER scoring, for apple-to-apple scoring comparisons.
-See discussion [here](https://github.com/SpeechColab/GigaSpeech/issues/24).
-We provide scoring tool [here](utils/gigaspeech_scoring.py), and this tool is used by all toolkits reported in above leaderboard section.
+See discussion on postprocessing [here](https://github.com/SpeechColab/GigaSpeech/issues/24).
+We provide scoring tool [utils/gigaspeech_scoring.py](utils/gigaspeech_scoring.py) and this tool is used by all toolkits reported in above leaderboard section.

 ### Add Support for a New Toolkit
 To add data preparation support for a new toolkit, please follow